thecarp/dactyl-keyboard/doc/options-main.md

 Any bottom plating for the case will extend to the midpoint of the central housing, on the assumption that bottom-plating anchors will be used to attach it there.

+##### Section <a id="case-central-housing-bottom-plate-projections">`projections`</a>

+To facilitate printing a central housing standing on its edge, or to add strength, you can extend bottom-plating anchors onto the nearest wall, via a convex hull of each anchor and its projection.
+The result is an internal chamfer resembling a primitive fillet.

+###### Parameter <a id="case-central-housing-bottom-plate-projections-include">`include`</a>

+If `true`, extend each bottom-plating anchor.

+###### Parameter <a id="case-central-housing-bottom-plate-projections-scale">`scale`</a>

+The scale of each projection, as a 2-tuple of horizontal and vertical factors.
+The horizontal factor controls the width of the projection and the vertical factor its height.
+The length of the projection is fixed at the distance between the center of the anchor and the outermost part of its shell.

 ##### Parameter <a id="case-central-housing-bottom-plate-fastener-positions">`fastener-positions`</a>

 The positions of threaded fasteners used to attach the bottom plate to the body of the central housing.
+In addition to the properties permitted in similar lists of such anchors, the central housing permits a `direction`, formulated as a point on the compass or an angle in radians.
+This property controls the facing of a projection.
+Typically, you want it facing the central housing’s nearest wall.

 #### Parameter <a id="case-central-housing-tweaks">`tweaks`</a>